Alabama Court Records

 - Respond to the ticket in person, via phone, or by email (you may need to provide the citation number, full name, and date of birth) before the due date indicated on the ticket.

-- If you request a mitigation hearing, you may indicate this by sending in the ticket before the due date.
+- If you request a mitigation hearing, you may indicate this by sending the ticket before the due date.

 - Points may be added to your driving record; the exact amount depends on the severity of the cited violation and other outcomes.
 A suspension or revocation of your driver's license is possible.
-These additional points on your driving record may also most likely result in increased insurance payments.
+These additional points on your driving record may also result in increased insurance payments.

 Contesting a Traffic Ticket in Alabama

 If you plead NOT GUILTY to an Alabama state traffic ticket, you have decided to contest the ticket in court and should prepare to do so.
-You consent to this option by checking the appropriate box on the ticket and mailing it to the court at least 24 hours before your court due date.
+You consent to this option by checking the appropriate box on the ticket and mailing it to the court at least 24 hours before your court date.

 What to Expect in an Alabama Traffic Court